Continuing Education Activity

 ||State drug monitoring program - 3x per year

 ||State drug monitoring program - 4x per year

 Testing is usually done with class-specific immunoassay drug panels; however, this may be followed with gas chromatography/mass spectrometry for specific metabolite detection.
 The test should identify the specific drug.
-If urine test results suggest aberrant opioid use, discuss the issue in a positive, supportive approach, and document the discussion.
+If urine test results suggest aberrant opioid use, discuss the issue with a positive, supportive approach, and document the discussion.

 Treatment / Management

 The initial patient dose should always be the lowest dose possible and, if necessary, gradually increase dose and frequency to achieve the desired effect.
 Dosing should be adjusted to achieve efficacy and tolerability.
 The patient should clearly understand the need for regular monitoring of progress and the need to frequently access the benefits and risks.
 The patient should be aware of complications such as constipation, fatigue, nausea, and risk of respiratory depression.
 The patient should make sure that only one prescriber should prescribe and monitor opioid analgesic therapy.
-Further, patients should understand that all prescribers need to be aware of opioid dosing so that other agents, such as CNS depressants, can be avoided which may interact and cause additional respiratory depression.
+Further, patients should understand that all prescribers need to be aware of opioid dosing so that other agents, such as CNS depressants, can be avoided, which may interact and cause additional respiratory depression.

 When prescribing opioids, prescribers must be aware of the need for patient monitoring, equianalgesic dosing, and cross-tolerance.
 Prescribers need to consider the risks and benefits of short vs. long-acting/extended-release opioids.